Book Review: J. D. Payne, Apostolic Church Planting

 The Apostle Paul is undoubtedly one of the greatest missionaries to walk this earth.
 The fruit of his labor is convincing enough!
 I’m sure Paul would suggest that he was simply a vessel.
 And a vessel he was.
 But, what does that mean?
 Some might say he just went wherever the Spirit led him.
 I might add, we should always be obedient to the direction the Spirit guides us in.
 With that being said, Paul did not just sit around and wait for anything supernatural happen.

-Missionary ChurchRoland Allen is one of the classics of our era who have written on Paul’s missionary methods that many look to for understanding.
+Missionary ChurchRoland Allen is one of the classics of our era who has written on Paul’s missionary methods that many look to for understanding.
 He believes Paul’s ministry strategy was more a lack of strategy than anything else.
-He calls it spontaneous expansion: “This then is what I mean by spontaneous expansion.
-I mean the expansion which follows the exhorted and unorganized activity of individual members of the Church explaining to others the Gospel which they have found for themselves; I mean the expansion which follows the irresistible attraction of the Christian Church…” (Allen 10).
+He calls it spontaneous expansion: “This is what I mean by spontaneous expansion.
+I mean the expansion which follows the exhorted and unorganized activity of individual members of the Church explaining to others the Gospel they have found for themselves; I mean the expansion which follows the irresistible attraction of the Christian Church…” (Allen 10).